OEHC/praqma.com/_posts/2016-10-08-the-bonnie-situation.md

 __WolfWare means that the consultants are in the Winston Wolf League.__ They are skilled far above average, and they have that _I solve problems_ attitude.
 They will pull the necessary strings in their personal network to solve the problem.
 They may not have encountered every single "Bonnie Situation" out there, but they have solved so many different Bonnie Situations that you can tell without a doubt that solving problems is their business.
 {: .wolf-item}

-__WolfWare means that the flip side of the Wolf metaphor has been mitigated actively.__ The consultants are not lone predators.
+__WolfWare means that the flip side of the Wolf metaphor; "The lone wolf" has been mitigated actively.__ The consultants are not lone predators.
 Surely they are all capable of working alone, but they are now gathered in a pack where they exploit each others strengths - to a sum that reveals no weaknesses.
 {: .wolf-item}

 __WolfWare is about being generous.__ It's means taking the time and energy to praise another man's gourmet coffee, even if you are really there to clean up another man's brain.
 Giving your best even when it's more than what was expected. _under-commit_ and _over-deliver_.